 When you modify your vehicle, you also need to apply for a new vehicle permit.
 Changing your engine, fuel system, doors, axels, or vehicle body style will require a new permit.

 The cost for insurance on a modified car can vary based on what modifications have been done.
 Your car mods may place you in a high-risk category.
-Reports show that car mods can increase costs up to 36% higher.
-Some companies offer an agreed value policy – if your car is a total loss due to an occurrence or accident, you will be paid the agreed upon amount.
+Reports show that car mods can increase costs by up to 36%.
+Some companies offer an agreed value policy – if your car is a total loss due to an occurrence or accident, you will be paid the agreed-upon amount.

 Unless you are selling your car in Ontario to someone who wants the modifications, you could be lowering the resale value of your vehicle.
 Cars are built to specific requirements for a reason – engines, brakes, frame, suspension, and tires are all chosen by a manufacturer for performance and safety.
 When those features are altered, they can cause issues when the car needs maintenance.
 Even though car value may go down, it doesn’t mean your insurance will go down.

-If you have any modified parts inside or outside your vehicle, you need to contact your provider make sure it's insured properly.
+If you have any modified parts inside or outside your vehicle, you need to contact your provider to make sure it's insured properly.
 Some mods will be easier to cover, while others may not be covered under your current insurance.
-There is high risk auto insurance, but there are fewer options available.
+There is high-risk auto insurance, but there are fewer options available.

 Before you add any modification to your vehicle, do your research and check with your insurer.
 Have the mods installed or inspected by a qualified professional to ensure your car is safe.
 Once the job is done, notify your insurer so they can update your policy.